Signed in as:

 We prioritise access for those who are often excluded from formal or paid provision.

-Community activity at Stonebridge is grounded in the everyday work of the farm.
+Community activity at Stonebridge is grounded in our everyday work.
 This may include:

-The farm environment provides structure and boundaries, allowing people to participate safely without the pressure of performance or assessment.
+The Stonebridge environment provides structure and boundaries, allowing people to participate safely without the pressure of performance or assessment.

 The impact of our community programmes is relational and cumulative.